-- A. The Town Clerk shall keep a file of all the Town reports, reports of all committees chosen by the Town and all original documents relating to the affairs of the Town which may come into his-the Clerk's possession. - B. He-The Clerk shall, as soon as practicable after any election has been held by the Town, in addition to the notices he-the Clerk is now directed to give to officers who are required to take an oath of office, also issue a written or printed notice to all persons who have been elected to any other office, or chosen to serve on any other committee, stating the office to which such person has been elected, or the duties which such committee was chosen to perform.
+- A. The Town Clerk shall keep a file of all the Town reports, reports of all committees chosen by the Town and all original documents relating to the affairs of the Town which may come into his possession. - B. He shall, as soon as practicable after any election has been held by the Town, in addition to the notices he is now directed to give to officers who are required to take an oath of office, also issue a written or printed notice to all persons who have been elected to any other office, or chosen to serve on any other committee, stating the office to which such person has been elected, or the duties which such committee was chosen to perform.

-§ 105-3 Quorum for adoption of general bylawsat Special Town Meetings.
+§ 105-3 Quorum for adoption of general bylaws at Special Town Meetings.